Product Description and Author Information

 In Play Bigger, the authors assemble their findings to introduce the new discipline of category design.
 By applying category design, companies can create new demand where none existed, conditioning customers’ brains to change expectations and buying habits.
 While this discipline is crucial in the tech industry, it applies to every kind of industry and even to personal careers.

 “Business leaders of the future need to create movements with passionate employees and fans that change the world’s point of view, not just companies with employees that sell products.
-Play Bigger shows how category design is the roadmap for making this happen.” —Mike Maples, Funding Partner, Floodgate
+Play Bigger shows how category design is the roadmap for making this happen.” —Mike Maples, Founding Partner, Floodgate

 “Every entrepreneur who wants to take their game to the next level needs to read this book.
 Category design applies to sports governing bodies, event owners, national teams and even athletes.” —John Bertrand, Americas Cup winner, Olympic medalist